|

 California, Irvine.
 In particular, the members of the

-Laboratory are interested in critical phenomena, 2-D
+Laboratory are interested in the fundamental studies of

-the Casimir force, surface dynamics, and sticking and growth
+surface dynamics, sticking and growth mechanisms.
+The

-mechanisms.
-The experimental effort in the Laboratory
+experimental effort in the Laboratory also includes projects

 |